dpetrosy/LeetCode/problem01/README.md

 ## 📝 My Note

-Hash Map used.
-Map has this structure:
+A Hash Map is used and has this structure:
 * key = nums[i]
 * value = i

+Time complexity: O(n) \
+Space complexity: O(n)